hsctim/Resume/EnglishResume.md

     - **AIaaSWeb** (https://github.com/hsctim/AIaaSWeb) – A repository for the Alaas project web interface, showcasing its multi-tenant capabilities and user-friendly design.
 This interface enables users to efficiently manage their Q&A systems and interact with the chatbot via WebUI, Line, and Facebook Messenger, providing a seamless experience.

-    - **ChatbotBert** (https://github.com/hsctim/ChatbotBert) – A repository demonstrating the ChatbotBert project, independently developed as the AI/NLP backend for the Alaas platform.
-It features advanced sentence and context understanding powered by the BERT model and MLP.
-The source code is open for community use, offering a practical example of expertise in AI, NLP, and MLP technologies.
+    - **ChatbotBert** (https://github.com/hsctim/ChatbotBert) – A repository for the Alaas project web interface, showcasing its multi-tenant capabilities and user-friendly design.
+This interface enables users to efficiently manage their Q&A systems and interact with the chatbot via WebUI, Line, and Facebook Messenger, providing a seamless experience.

 - **Prompts.md** (https://github.com/hsctim/Resume/blob/main/Prompts.md) – A collection of prompts and instructions for OpenAI Assistants, explaining my use of these tools for tasks such as payment processing workflows and customer service.